fmi-lab/sdp-group5/exercises/exercise5/README.md

 ### Exercise5
 * We studied some binary tree problems and their solutions.
-* We gained an understanding of the AVL Tree and Red-Black Tree datastructures.
+* We gained an understanding of the AVL Tree and Red-Black Tree data structures.
 Their common properties and the aspects in which they differ.
 We also talked about some ideas for implementing them.
-* We saw an example of how to generate random numbers and measure the perfomance of our programs.
-Also we understood the meaning of the complexities of algorithms in our program.
+* We saw an example of how to generate random numbers and measure the perfomance of our program.
+Also we understood the meaning of the complexities of algorithms in practice.

 Links we used for this exercise: